 The data reduction was performed using Image Reduction and Analysis Facility (IRAF v2.16) processing packages (Tody 1986, 1993).
-APPHOT was used 245 to perform the photometry.
-The APPHOT is a part of the NOAO.DIGIPHOT 246 package and it includes tools to locate and compute the center of the sources, 247 to fit the sky and to perform aperture photometry.
-Photometry of the 2017 248 data was performed with a fixed photometric aperture of radius 2.7 arcsec, 249 with relative calibration between frames calculated using a set of between 9 and 24 field stars (depending on how many of a selected subset of bright and 251 well isolated nearby stars were visible in each frame, as the telescope tracked the asteroid).
-For the 2019 observations where the field did not change during 253 each nightly run, the following steps were performed for each night's data.
-254 First, the asteroid was identified in the first and the last image.
-These two 255 points were fitted with a straight line and an approximate position of Didy-256 mos was calculated with the interpolation on each individual image.
-Second, PHOT task was applied to each image for retrieving the corresponding mag-258 nitude.
+In order to prepare the images, bias subtraction and flat field corrections were performed.
+Then, APPHOT was used to perform the aperture photometry.
+The APPHOT is a part of the NOAO.DIGIPHOT package and it includes tools to locate and compute the center of the sources, to fit the sky and to perform aperture photometry.
+For the 2017 images that were tracked on the asteroid, the PHOT task was used to obtain differential photometry (ast[mag] - reference.star[mag]) using 4 reference stars with an aperture radius of 3.8 arcsec.
+For the 2019 observations where the field did not change during each nightly run, the following steps were performed for each night's data.
+First, the asteroid was identified in the first and the last image.
+These two points were fitted with a straight line and an approximate position of Didymos was calculated with the interpolation on each individual image.
+Second, PHOT task was applied to each image for retrieving the corresponding magnitude.
 Three apertures with a 7, 8 and 9 pixel radius were used.
-The same 259 procedure was applied for 9 reference stars in the field, which were selected 260 to have brightness similar to the asteroid.
-To compute the differential magni-261 tudes of the asteroid, the reference stars were monitored against their median 262 to remove possible variable ones (this procedure was repeated several times).
-263 The final differential magnitude was computed as the difference between the median of the best reference stars and the asteroid magnitude.
-The reported differential magnitudes represent the median values of the magnitudes com-266 puted using all three apertures.
-All the data points were carefully checked and 267 those affected by background sources were removed (they were about 5% of all 268 points).
-The photometric errors were estimated by considering the dispersion of points acquired within short time intervals (3 to 5 min).
-The median values 270 of these are 0.008, 0.009 and 0.011 mag for the 2019-03-09, 10 and 11 runs, respectively.
+The same procedure was applied for 9 reference stars in the field, which were selected to have brightness similar to the asteroid.
+To compute the differential magnitudes of the asteroid, the reference stars were monitored against their median to remove possible variable ones (this procedure was repeated several times).
+The final differential magnitude was computed as the difference between the median of the best reference stars and the asteroid magnitude.
+The reported differential magnitudes represent the median values of the magnitudes computed using all three apertures.
+All the data points were carefully checked and those affected by background sources were removed (they were about 5% of all points).

-${ ext{2.3}}$ 2.4 Multiple Mirror Telescope
+2.4 Multiple Mirror Telescope

 We obtained observations using the Multiple Mirror Telescope (MMT) Observatory 6.5m on Mt.
-Hopkins south of Tucson, AZ on 2017-02-25, 2017-03-06 and 2019-03-02.
-Only the data from 2017-02-25 was of sufficient quality for use, 276 and is described here.
-The seeing was excellent on that night, which turned out 277 to be critical.
-We obtained 144 images of 100s each using the MMTCAM and 278 an SDSS r filter.
-The detector is a $2048 \times 2048$ pixels back illuminated CCD 270 with a field of view of $2.7 \times 2.7$ arcmin.
-The images were $1024 \times 1024$ pixels 280 having been binned on the chip $2 \times 2$ .
-The resulting resolution was 0.16 arcsec/pixel.
-The telescope was tracking the asteroid but very little trailing was 282 apparent for the star images.
+Hopkins south of Tucson, AZ on 25 February 2017, 6 March 2017 and 2 March 2019.
+Only the data from 2017-02-25 was of sufficient quality for use, and is described here.
+The seeing was excellent on that night, which turned out to be critical.
+We obtained 144 images of 100 s each using the MMTCAM and an SDSS r filter.
+The images were 1024×1024 pixels having been binned on the chip 2×2 from the 2048×2048 pixel frame.
+The resulting resolution was 0.32 arcsec/pixel.
+The telescope was tracking the asteroid but very little trailing was apparent for the star images.
 The field was dithered by about 20 arcseconds in RA and Dec about every 30 minutes, and rotated by 90° half-way through the night.
 Sufficient field stars were available and could be linked through the night.
 The sky flats were determined to not be sufficient, so a median flat was constructed from the images.
+The images were bias subtracted and divided by the median flat.
 We used the standard aperture photometry routines in IRAF with an aperture of 6 pixel radius.
-The sky annulus had an inner radius of 12 pixels and was 6 pixels wide, and outliers were removed using a 3- $\sigma$ clipping algorithm.
-The sky value was computed as the centroid of the distribution after bad pixels were removed.
-(We note that the sky value computation converged quickly and it appeared adequate for these data.
-The chip is very uniform and only removal of cosmic rays from the sky pixel distribution was needed to obtain good relative photometry.)
 We determined relative magnitudes with the normalized average of the best two field stars at any given time.
-The chosen stars were at or slightly brighter than Didymos (V = 19.3 to 21.5).
-The formal uncertainties range from 0.024 to 0.045 mag and we adopt a standard deviation of 0.032 mag for the instrumental magnitudes.
+The formal uncertainties ranged from 0.024 to 0.045 mag and we adopted a standard deviation of 0.032 mag for the instrumental magnitudes.
 This is the unweighted standard deviation of all the measurements.